Sunday, 10 September 2017

 Looking after the starter:

-• Take the starter out of the fridge and let it come to room temperature before using it in a recipe
+• Take the starter out of the fridge, feed it and it will bubble in a few hours

 • The starter may separate with greyish water on top.
-Stir it up before using it.
+Stir it up before using it and feedinging

 • If you don't use the starter in a week, discard some of it and add fresh flour and water (1/4 c flour and 1/4 cup water at minimum)